 Litigated controversies are likely to result in appeals.
 As a result, it is in a client’s interest to have experienced appellate counsel involved at various stages in the process.
 The goal of trial counsel is to persuade the jury or the judge to adopt a particular view of the evidence and the facts.
 The objective of appellate counsel is to persuade the court to adopt a particular view of the law.
 Because of this, retaining appellate counsel demands that you choose attorneys who remain up-to-date on precedent, splits in authority, the composition of our appellate benches, and the human intuition of momentum on issues of unsettled law.

-TAM’s attorneys have been appellate counsel for a wide variety of clients, presenting a range of constitutional, statutory, and common law claims and defenses.
+TAM serves as appellate counsel for a wide variety of clients, representing a range of constitutional, statutory, and common law claims and defenses.
 Clients trust our experienced appellate lawyers for their ability to review the record, determine viability of appeals, identify and brief relevant issues, and effectively argue before courts of review.
 We have been attorneys of record on precedent-setting appellate matters since the firm’s inception, and continue with leading edge appellate work today.

-We apply these qualities outside and inside our practice.
+We apply these qualities outside and inside our practice, too.
 TAM’s trial counsel also turn to our appellate lawyers for advice on preserving the record and addressing complex legal issues arising in the trial court to set up successful post-trial appeals, regardless of which side our clients are on.